JetBrains/kotlin-native/INTEROP.md

 All supported C types have corresponding representations in Kotlin:

-*   Singed, unsigned integral and floating point types are mapped to their Kotlin counterpart with the same width.
+*   Signed, unsigned integral and floating point types are mapped to their Kotlin counterpart with the same width.
 *   Pointers and arrays are mapped to `CPointer<T>?`.
 *   Enums can be mapped to either Kotlin enum or integral values, depending on